AlexandreFlament/L1-2023-C-Project/README.md

 ```

 ### Option C
 Used to remove a shape from the shape list.
-To use it call it and give it the ID of the shape you want to remove.
+To use it, call it and give it the ID of the shape you want to remove.
 ```
-Which shaped would you like to removed ?
+Which shape would you like to remove ?
 (Use the ID of the shape) ...
 ```

 ### Option D